 You do not require any maps on Tracks and Trails trips, but if you would like to have a map then your Bulgarian guide can arrange for you to buy some after you arrive in the country.
 Please ask them on the first evening and they will make arrangements.

-You will require 'Domino' maps of the Western Rhodope mountains, the Pirin mountains and Vitosha mountains.
+You will require 'Domino' maps of the Rila, Pirin and Vitosha mountains.
 All three are available to buy in Bulgaria.
+Ask your guide upon arrival if you would like to know where to purchase these maps in Sofia.

 In Bulgaria, the climate is continental, with cold winters and warm or hot summers; it is slightly milder along the coast of the Black Sea, and of course colder in the hills and mountains where you will be snowshoeing.
 The country is exposed to both cold air masses from northern Europe or Russia, and warm air masses from the Mediterranean or North Africa.